Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Alternating randomized least squares with leverage score sampling

 The method halts when the fit ceases to improve by at least $10^{-4}$.
 We refer the reader to \cite{KoBa09} for further details and references on \cpals.

 Our randomized variant \cprandlev is presented in \cref{alg:cp-arls-lev}.
 The inputs are the order-$(d+1)$ tensor, $\X$; the desired rank, $r \in \mathbb{N}$; the number of samples for each least squares problem, $s \in \mathbb{N}$; the deterministic cutoff, $\tau \in [0,1]$ (defaults to 1 for random and $1/s$ for hybrid); the number of outer iterations per epoch, $\eta \in \mathbb{N}$ (which defaults to 5); the number of failed epochs allowed before convergence, $\pi$ (which defaults to 3); and the initial guesses for the factor matrices.
 We group the iterations into epochs of $\eta$ outer iterations since the method does not necessarily improve with every step due to the randomness.
 Further, we may not want to quit until the fit fails to improve for $\pi$ epochs.
 In many cases, computing the fit exactly would be to expensive, so we use the approximate fit as documented in \cref{sec:estimating-fit}.

 We presented the canonical least squares problem in \cref{eq:lsq_krp} in terms of the specific least squares problem for mode $d+1$, but the \cpals method requires that we solve such a problem for every mode.
 This is an important implementation detail but does not otherwise require any change in thinking.
-At inner iteration $k$, for instance, we can call the \textsc{SkrpLev} methods with $d$ leverage scores vectors --- the only difference is that we leave out the $k$th vector of leverage scores rather than the $(d+1)$st. We let $\bar s$ denote the actual number of sampled rows required by \textsc{SkrpLev}, which may be less than $s$ due to combining repeated rows.
+At inner iteration $k$, for instance, we can call the \textsc{SkrpLev} methods with $d$ leverage scores vectors --- the only difference is that we leave out the $k$th vector of leverage scores rather than the $(d+1)$st. We let $\bar s$ denote the actual number of sampled rows, which may be less than $s$ due to combining repeated rows.
 The function \textsc{KrpSamp} builds the sampled KRP matrix given the factor matrices, indices of the rows to be combined, and corresponding weights.
 The work to construct $\Z~$ is $O(\bar s d r)$.
 The function \textsc{TnsrSamp} extracts the appropriate rows of the unfolded matrix as described in \cref{sec:effic-sampl-from}.
-(Note that we do not explicitly provide \textsc{KrpSamp} or \textsc{TnsrSamp}.)
-The solution of the least squares problem costs $O(\bar s r^2)$.
+(Note that we do not explicitly provide algorithms for \textsc{KrpSamp} or \textsc{TnsrSamp}.)
+The solution of the least squares problem costs $O(\bar s r^2 + \bar s n r)$, where again the $O(\bar s n r)$ complexity can be reduced by exploiting the sparsity of the sampled tensor.
 We use the same $s$ for every mode of the tensor, and making $s$ mode dependent is a topic for future work; see, e.g., \cite{AgGiYe20}.
+The end-to-end complexity is presented in \appcomplexity.